They say that dog eyes are the windows to the soul and when your pet looks up at you with those gorgeous eyes all resistance crumbles!

 It is a thick watery substance that actually sets between the lens and the cornea.
 It main function is to inflate the globe of the eye itself.

 The ciliary body is the structure that produces this fluid and is the front portion of the eye.

 It helps to lubricate your dog’s eye as well as assisting in the production of mucus and the tearing.

 The cornea is the clear covering of the front of the eye and the Iris is the colored part of the organ that helps to control the amount of light that enters into your pet’s eyes.

 Your dog has one more part of the eye that is very interesting, the third eyelid.

 It is translucent and can be drawn across the eye both for protection and is to help remove dust and dirt from the surface of the eye (cornea) by moving across it during any inward movement, and also to help keep the eyeball moist and lubricated.

-It is also called the nictitating membrane and is totally different the human eyelids as they can move horizontally.
-The nictitating membrane, which is made up of a thin sheet of pale tissue is tucked away in the corner of the eye.
+It is also called the nictating membrane and is totally different the human eyelids as they can move horizontally.
+The nictating membrane, which is made up of a thin sheet of pale tissue is tucked away in the corner of the eye.

 The eyes are also used to communicate – ”staring eyes” indicate a threat, while “sad eyes” or looking away indicate submission.

 Canine vision is inferior to humans during the day but is superior at night.
 Dogs do see colors but not as distinctly as human (in pastel as opposed to strong colors), and their peripheral vision is better than ours.